 6. Program POC Email.

-Agencies are evaluated on whether a point of contact is specified for each opportunity, with personal (not generic) email address.
+Agencies are evaluated on whether a point of contact is specified for each opportunity, with an individual's (not generic) email address.

 7. Program Office and Buying Office.